Returning Member? Login to retrieve information from your previous registration.

 • Anything that is against NWSC rules.

-• Unsportsmanlike Conduct: While attending and/or participating in any NWSC or member club affiliated practice or event, no individual shall:
+• Unsportsmanlike Conduct: While attending and/or participating in any NWSC or member club-affiliated practice or event, no individual shall:

-(1) Use trash talk, profane, obscene or vulgar language, or gesture under any circumstances, on or off the pool area, or
+(1) Use trash talk, profane, obscene, or vulgar language, or gesture under any circumstances, on or off the pool area, or

-(2) Engage in an objectionable demonstration of dissent or unsportsmanlike conduct such as throwing equipment or any other forceful action.
+(2) Engage in an objectionable demonstration of dissent or unsportsmanlike conduct, such as throwing equipment or any other forceful action.

-(3) Otherwise behave in an unsportsmanlike fashion, including engaging in or escalating arguments between any participants at the event
+(3) Otherwise behave in an unsportsmanlike fashion, including engaging in or escalating arguments between any participants at the event.

-• Refusal to Abide by Officials: While attending and/or participating in any NWSC or member club affiliated practice or event, no individual shall refuse to abide by an official's decision.
+• Refusal to Abide by Officials: While attending and/or participating in any NWSC or member club-affiliated practice or event, no individual shall refuse to abide by an official's decision.

-• Violent Physical Behavior: While attending and/or participating in any NWSC or member club affiliated practice or event, no individual shall:
+• Violent Physical Behavior: While attending and/or participating in any NWSC or member club-affiliated practice or event, no individual shall:

-(1) At any time strike, shove, threaten to strike or lay a hand upon an official, swimmer, coach or spectator.
+(1) At any time strike, shove, threaten to strike, or lay a hand upon an official, swimmer, coach, or spectator.

-(2) Engage in an abusive, verbal attack upon any official, swimmer, coach or spectator on or off the pool area.
+(2) Engage in an abusive, verbal attack upon any official, swimmer, coach, or spectator on or off the pool area.

 Practice or BCC Sharks Event Reporting Procedure

-Members of BCCS need to feel confident their concerns are being listened to by our coaches and board.
+Members of BCCS need to feel confident that their concerns are being listened to by our coaches and board.
 Please follow the procedure below if you suspect there is any incident and/or other safety concerns:

-These actions may be appealed to the Board according to the Bylaws, Article III, Section F: Termination & Suspension.
+These actions may be appealed to the board according to the Bylaws, Article III, Section F: Termination & Suspension.

 Meet Reporting Procedure